 But bear in mind that your financial goals don’t have to be static.
 In life, your priorities could change; maybe you might not want to buy a house anymore a few years down the line.
 And that’s okay!
 These periodic check-ins give you the flexibility to take stock and reorient your plans to fit your changing priorities.
 In addition, by having those savings in place, you’re already set up to change your mind if or when you choose to.
 You can then channel those extra savings towards other goals such as your retirement or paying for your child’s education.

 Or, if your life circumstances have changed (eg: you got a new job), consider if your plan needs to be updated to account for those changes.
 Maybe you can start saving more each month, and can retire sooner, or buy a bigger house!

 It can be easy to get distracted and lose sight of your long-term financial goals when you have to juggle many other aspects of life in the present.

-To help you stay on track and not forget to save one month, .
+To help you stay on track and not forget to save one month, automate your savings and investing plan.
 Set up a standing instruction to set aside part of your monthly income into your different financial goals.
 This way your savings plan will always be running in the background of your life, and you don’t even have to think about it.